peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

 In the generic control knob mode, it will send a position between -127 and 127.
 The OLED will display the last selected position in addition to the position reflected by the current knob position.

-In turntable controller mode, the knob rotates a representative turntable on the GC9A01 round LCD, and will send the predefined position number when pushing the encoder button.
-Pushing the button with the representative turntable in any other position will not update the EX-CommandStation.
+In turntable controller mode, the knob rotates a representative turntable on the GC9A01 round LCD, and will send the predefined position number when the representative turntable is aligned with a position, and the encoder button is pushed.

 As per the introductory note at the top of this page, functionality has been retained to rotate the knob back to a "home" position.
 This is accomplished by holding the button down for a second then releasing it, resulting in the OLED display indicating it can now be re-homed.
 Simply rotate the encoder to the desired home or 0 position, then press the button once to confirm.
 Normal functionality will then resume.
 While this functionality still operates in turntable controller mode, there is no visual indication on the GC9A01 round LCD.